Types of UK Employment

-You work for an employer through an agency, for a set period of time. i.e. a monthly or three month contract, although most contracts are generally 3-6 months.
+You work for an employer through an agency, for a set period of time.
+I.e. a monthly contract, although most contracts are generally 3-6 months.
 Contracts are typically extended at least once.
 Rates can be offered per hour or per day.

 If you choose to contract you either need to set up your own Limited Company, or source an umbrella company to employee you under their PAYE system.
 With Limited Company set up, you will be responsible for sorting out your own invoicing and tax, but in many cases you can earn more by reducing your tax responsibilities.
 With an umbrella company, you still need to complete timesheets, but don’t need to worry about sorting out your tax payments, however these contributions will be higher.
 You will also receive holiday pay, although many choose to add this on to their contracting rates.

 Usually of a short duration, as and when required, sometimes without a contract.
 These positions are usually more casual roles such as admin or hospitality.
 Rates are usually offered per hour.
-Jobs are usually found via a temp employment agency.
-By law, temp jobs must now offer holiday pay.
+You can usually find these sort of jobs via a temp employment agency.
+By law, UK temp jobs must now offer holiday pay.

 Many temporary jobs are now offered on Zero Hours Contracts.
-This means that there are no set hours that you are required to work.
+This means that you are not required to work set hours.
 You are essentially on call for when an employer needs your services.
 You don’t have to agree to work hours you don’t want to do, so it offers flexibility both to you and the employer.
 The employer still needs to pay you annual leave and the minimum wage.

 Fully employed by the employer.
 The benefits of permanent UK employment beyond a regular salary are benefits such as pensions, healthcare, and sometimes other benefits such as bonuses.
 These vary by employer, so it’s best to check with each one.
 UK companies offer 20-25 days paid holiday leave.